home-assistant/home-assistant.io/source/_addons/ssh.markdown

 [win]: https://www.digitalocean.com/community/tutorials/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps
 [other]: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

-<p class='note'>This add-on is not compatible when you installed Hass.io via the generic Linux installer.</p>
+<p class='note'>This add-on is not compatible if Hass.io was installed via the generic Linux installer.</p>